-The legal minimum driving age for people living in Singapore is 18.
+The legal minimum driving age in Singapore is 18.

-The laws for drink driving are heavily enforced in Singapore and should be known by anyone living here.
-The legal BAC limit for drink driving is 0.7, if your BAC is found to be above this you will be penalised for driving under the influence.
+The laws for drink driving are heavily enforced in Singapore and should be known by anyone living there.
+The legal Blood Alcohol Content (BAC) limit for drink driving is 0.7 – if your BAC is found to be above this you will be penalised for driving under the influence.
 If you are below this, but involved in an accident, you may still be charged with drink driving.
 If you are found drink driving you could risk the following penalties:

 |Number of offences committed||Fine||Prison Sentence Duration|